-During the three months ended September 30, 2017, the Company completed the final tranche of a US\$20,000,000 non-brokered private placement with Greenstone, issuing 23,849,230 units at a price of \$0.52 per unit for gross proceeds of US\$9,213,670.
+During the six months ended December 31, 2017, the Company completed the final tranche of a US\$20,000,000 nonbrokered private placement with Greenstone Resources II L.P. ("Greenstone"), issuing 23,849,230 units at a price of \$0.52 per unit for gross proceeds of US\$9,213,670.
 The Company also closed a separate non-brokered private placement raising gross proceeds of \$3,031,860, issuing 5,830,500 units at a purchase price of \$0.52 per unit.

-The Company drew a third tranche of US\$5,000,000 from its Facility with Sprott.
-A total of US\$15 million has been received under the Facility and the remaining fourth tranche of US\$5,000,000 may be drawn subject to the satisfaction of certain conditions.
+The Company drew the third and fourth tranches totaling US\$10,000,000 from its Sprott Facility.
+With the third and fourth tranches drawn, a total of US\$20 million has been received under the Sprott Facility.

-The Facility with Sprott provides for a security carve-out for certain equipment financing.
-The Company executed a definitive MLA with Cat Financial and received funding for the crushing plant and ancillary mobile equipment of approximately US\$5,900,000.
-Approximately US\$3,100,000 remains available to be drawn on the MLA to be used for the purchase of diesel generators and mobile equipment.
+The Sprott Facility provides for a security carve-out for certain equipment financing.
+The Company executed a definitive MLA with Cat Financial and received funding for the crushing plant, ancillary mobile equipment, and diesel generators of approximately US\$8,700,000.